Conglomerate (company): The conglomerate fad of the 1960s

 During the 1960s, the United States was caught up in a "conglomerate fad" which turned out to be a form of an economic bubble.

-Due to a combination of low interest rates and a repeating bear-bull market, conglomerates were able to buy smaller companies in leveraged buyouts (sometimes at temporarily deflated values).
+Due to a combination of low interest rates and simplified company shares valuation, conglomerates were able to buy smaller companies in leveraged buyouts (sometimes at temporarily deflated values).
 Famous examples from the 1960s include Gulf and Western Industries, Ling-Temco-Vought, ITT Corporation, Litton Industries, Textron, and Teledyne.
 The trick was to look for acquisition targets with solid earnings and much lower price–earnings ratios than the acquirer.
 The conglomerate would make a tender offer to the target's shareholders at a princely premium to the target's current stock price.
 Upon obtaining shareholder approval, the conglomerate usually settled the transaction in something other than cash, like debentures, bonds, warrants or convertible debentures (issuing the latter two would effectively dilute its shareholders down the road, but many shareholders at the time were not thinking that far ahead).
 The conglomerate would then add the target's earnings to its earnings, thereby increasing the conglomerate's overall earnings per share.
 In finance jargon, the transaction was "accretive to earnings."

 The relatively lax accounting standards of the time meant that accountants were often able to get away with creative mathematics in calculating the conglomerate's post-acquisition consolidated earnings numbers.
-In turn, the price of the conglomerate's stock would go up, thereby re-establishing its previous price-earnings ratio, and then it could repeat the whole process with a new target.
+In turn, the price of the conglomerate's stock would go up, thereby re-establishing its previous price–earnings ratio, and then it could repeat the whole process with a new target.
 In plain English, conglomerates were using rapid acquisitions to create the illusion of rapid growth.
-In 1968, the peak year of the conglomerate fad, U.S. corporations completed a record number of mergers: approximately 4,500.
+In 1968, the peak year of the conglomerate fad, US corporations completed a record number of mergers: approximately 4,500.
 In that year, at least 26 of the country's 500 largest corporations were acquired, of which 12 had assets above $250 million.